 lubricant rather than using their normal supplier of lubricants, Morris.

-We have found that Morris, a very reputable firm, often has dated ideas of what should
+We found that Morris, a very reputable but tiny local firm, often has dated ideas of what should

-be used in Morgan axles and gearboxes.
-They will also not give us a comprehensive
+be used in Morgan axles and gearboxes. (wryly) They will also not give out a comprehensive

 fluids' constituent list so there is no way of checking what is or isn't